claytonjorg/Elevator/README.md

 only get off when the elevator arrives at the destination.
 Passengers will wait on floors to be serviced indefinitely.

-### 1: Kernel Module with an Elevator
+### 2: Kernel Module with an Elevator
-Develop a representation of an elevator.
-In this project, you will be required to support having a maximum load of 15 weight units and 10 passenger units (neither can be exceeded at any point).
-The elevator must wait for 2.0 seconds when moving between floors, and it must wait for 1.0 seconds while loading/unloading passengers.
+Elevator supports having a maximum load of 15 weight units and 10 passenger units (neither can be exceeded at any point).
+The elevator will wait for 2.0 seconds when moving between floors, and it will wait for 1.0 seconds while loading/unloading passengers.
 The building has floor 1 being the minimum floor number and floor 10 being the maximum floor number.
-New passengers can arrive at any time and each floor needs to support an arbitrary number of them.
+New passengers can arrive at any time and each floor supports an arbitrary number of them.

-### 2: Add System Calls
+### 3: Add System Calls
-Once you have a kernel module, you must modify the kernel by adding three system calls.
-These calls will be used by a user-space application to control your elevator and create passengers.
-You need to assign the system calls the following numbers:
+These system calls will be used by a user-space application to control your elevator and create passengers.
+Assign the system calls to the following numbers:
 - 335 for start_elevator()
 - 336 for issue_request()
 - 337 for stop_elevator()